 NOW THE YTS STORY (2020)

 The YTS 2020 story is a bit different.
 The visitors to the bittorrent website registered their real e-mail addresses and proceeded to download copyrighted films using bittorrent.
 Registered users again trusted their private information with the website and again, they have been betrayed.

 Here, YTS provided IP address logs containing their user’s information to Culpepper IP, and as we expected, the settlement demand letters have started to go out.

 Many would likely disagree with me here, but what Kerry Culpepper of Culpepper IP are doing on the surface appears to be merely two attorneys who are fighting piracy of their client’s films.

 SETTLEMENT LETTERS “CHEAP” COMPARED TO HIS LAWSUIT SETTLEMENT AMOUNTS.

-The settlement demand letters being sent out by Joshua Lee of Culpepper IP are not that expensive.
+The settlement demand letters being sent out by Culpepper IP are not that expensive.
 They are asking for a settlement of $950.
 While $950 is no doubt a lot of money to many people, putting the settlement amount in context to the many thousands of dollars Culpepper has asked for in the past for one title, $950 is a bargain.